HebiRobotics/hebi_moveit_configs/README.md

 Other Reference: https://automaticaddison.com/complete-guide-to-the-moveit-setup-assistant-for-moveit-2/

+### Known Issue: ROS Jazzy and Later

+⚠️ **IMPORTANT:** The MoveIt Setup Assistant has a known issue in ROS Jazzy and later distributions where the "Edit Existing MoveIt Configuration Package" option crashes when selected.

+**Workarounds:**
+- **Option 1:** Use ROS Humble to edit existing MoveIt configurations
+- **Option 2:** Manually edit the configuration files (see sections below for guidance)

+If you need to add saved poses or modify existing configurations, manual editing is recommended (see [Manual Edits to Configuration Files](#manual-edits-to-configuration-files) section).

 ### 1. Load File

 Click on the "Create New MoveIt Configuration Package" button and load the URDF xacro file.
 Finally, click on the "Load Files" button to proceed.